csecareanu/linux/networking/tcpdump.md

 * -e : Get the ethernet header as well.
 * -q : Show less protocol information.
 * -E : Decrypt IPSEC traffic by providing an encryption key.
+* -C file_size: split the output file (by adding a suffix of k/K, m/M or g/G to the value, the unit can be changed to 1,024 (KiB), 1,048,576 (MiB), or 1,073,741,824 (GiB) respectively.)
+* -W filecount: Used in conjunction with the -C option, this will limit the number of files created to the specified number, and begin overwriting files from the beginning, thus creating a 'rotating' buffer.
+* -F file: Use file as input for the filter expression.
+An additional expression given on the command line is ignored.
+* -G rotate_seconds: rotates the dump file specified with the -w option every rotate_seconds seconds.
+* -z postrotate-command: For example, specifying -z gzip or -z bzip2 will compress each savefile using gzip or bzip2.
+For example, specifying -z gzip or -z bzip2 will compress each savefile using gzip or bzip2.
+* -r file: Read packets from file
+* -w file: This output will be buffered.
+Use the -U flag to cause packets to be written as soon as they are received.

 #### More samples
 * Use this combination to see verbose output, with no resolution of hostnames or port numbers, using absolute sequence numbers, and showing human-readable timestamps: `tcpdump -ttnnvvS`